Grooming the Norwegian Buhund

 Mats at tail base or hindquarters Brush those areas with a comb and undercoat rake; rinse thoroughly to prevent residue-related tangles.

-Bathing
+Bathing and Drying

-Norwegian Buhunds don’t require frequent bathing.
+Norwegian Buhunds don't require frequent bathing.
 Bathe every 6–8 weeks or as needed after heavy outdoor activity.
-Begin with a thorough pre-rinse to saturate the coat to the skin, then apply the appropriate shampoo.
-Select the best dog shampoo based on coat condition and skin balance.
+Begin with a thorough pre-rinse to saturate the coat to the skin, then apply the appropriate shampoo based on coat needs — cleansing, texturizing, or moisturizing.
+Rinse until the water runs clear.

 Drying to the skin is crucial to avoid trapped moisture.
 Towel dry first, then use a forced-air dryer while brushing to remove loose undercoat and ensure the coat dries completely.
 This helps prevent odor and irritation.